growr-xyz/growr-documentation/introduction/3-Key-Concepts.md

 To promote improving financial literacy and behaviors, Growr protocol includes a set of embedded features that will enable borrowers to receive better financial services:
 - **"Learn and earn"**; that is, before applying for a loan, the user must go through education and mentoring program in order to collect credentials for financial health improvement.
 - **"Goal-based" financing"**; that is, before applying for a loan, the user must declare a specific goal related to his/her real-life need, and deposit initial savings towards it.
-- **"Savings discipline"**; that is, before applying for a loan, the user must create a saving habit by executing regular micro-payments to his saving account.
+- **"Savings discipline"**; that is, before applying for a loan, the user must create a saving habit by executing regular micro-payments to his/her saving account.
 - **"Financial reputation"**; that is, with regularly repaid loans and controlled spending habits, the user creates a long-term positive financial reputation that ultimately provide him access to benefits such as cash-back amounts and future loans with better conditions.

 The tools above are just the starting point of Growr's incentivization program, other tools will be designed and implemented with each future protocol version.